carlobortolan/FlightSystem42/readme.md

 - __Media and entertainment system__
-    - Watch flight instructions: Press on "_Instructions_" where a new window with an safety-instruction video will open.
+    - Watch flight instructions: Press on "_Instructions_" where a new window with a safety-instruction video will open.
     - Watch movies: Press on "_Movies_" where you will be able to watch any of the 17 preselected movies in HD-Quality by clicking on the cover of the movie you want to watch.
     - Listen to music: Press on "_Music_" and select the piece you want to listen to by clicking on its cover.
-You can also read the lyrics by clicking on the cover of the music player that appears once you've started a piece.
+You can also read the lyrics (or, if there are none - a detailed analysis of the piece) by clicking on the cover of the music player that appears once you've started a piece.

 - __In-flight services__